 Take some of the excess pastry and roll into a ball, use this pastry ball to push the pastry into the base and around the edges.

-Lift up the sides as you push it down with the ball to prevent over stretching and cracking.
+Lift the sides as you push it down with the ball to prevent over-stretching and cracking.

 If it does crack use the ball to help seal the crack together again with a dap of water if needed.

 Now you can cut away all the remaining pastry from the edges.

 Finally, prick holes in the base with a fork.
 This is known as docking, which prevents the dough from puffing up during cooking.